 It’s only 15k, why do I need fuel?
-Well if you are running the North American OCR Championship (NORAM) course in an hour and a half, you may not need fuel.
+Well if you are running the OCRWC course in an hour and a half, you may not need fuel.

 If you are like most of the athletes on the course spending between two and six hours on the course, you are going to want to carry some fuel with you for the race.